LinkWentz/UFO-Report-2021/README.md

 # Introduction
-In the past year, a deadly virus has taken over the entire United States.
-The government has failed to give us the information we all need and as a consequence, many people have denied that it's even happening.
-If left unchecked, the consequences could be disastrous.
-I'm talking, of course, about UFO fever.

-That's right, with the official Pentagon report on UFO's right around the corner, and the hype building, I think it's an appropriate time to examine one of the oldest and largest collections of UFO reports on the internet: the National UFO Reporting Center database.

-So let's go for the biggest question of all: What are all these lights in the sky?
-Can we truly attribute all sightings to tricks of the light, man made aircraft, and oddly shaped clouds?
-Or are we in the midst of an interplanetary invasion?
+As I'm sure you're aware, there is a lot of hype around UFOs, both in my personal life and in the United States at large.
+This has only been exacerbated by the incoming report from the Pentagon regarding the very same subject.
+So as the excitement reached a fever pitch, I've taken it upon myself to do my own report on UFOs by analyzing the National UFO Reporting Center Database.

+The National UFO Reporting Center was founded in 1974.
+This organization collects and catalogs UFO reports through made through its hotline or online, and makes those reports publicly available on its website.
+These reports are, for the most part, not fact checked or verified in any way.
+It's simply a repository for these claims, but a massive repository at that.
+The version of the data I got, which was made in early 2017, has well over 100,000 reports in it.
+And as these reports are completely unfilitered, this dataset is the perfect target to answer my main question: What causes UFO reports?

 # Summary
-To start with, I've broken the analysis down into three questions, the answers to which give some idea as to what causes UFO reports.
-These answers won't cover everything, as that would involve a much larger and more in depth data set, but we can at least find correlations between some variables to give us a general idea of what's behind UFO sightings.
+I've broken the analysis down into three questions, the answers to which give some idea as to what causes UFO reports.
+These answers won't cover everything, but we can at least find correlations between some variables to give us a general idea of what's behind UFO sightings.
 The questions are as follows:

 1. When have there been spikes in UFO activity?
 2. How have UFO reports changed over time?